DK-123/Baking-Bites/README.md

 # Hi!
 Welcome to Baking Bites, where I share a bit about my passion for baking.
-I greatly enjoy baking and ever since quarantine started, I've had some extra time to bake things.
+I really enjoy baking and ever since quarantine started, I've had some extra time to bake things.
 Here are some of my most recent creations...

 ## Carrot Cake!
 This cake was my first multilayered cake.
 Additionally, as I wanted to improve on my frosting skills, I decorated the cake to the best of my abilities.
 The dense cake batter from the grated carrots actually created a very rich and moist cake.
 Overall, the cake tasted remarkable, especially with the texture of the almonds cutting through parts of the cake in various areas as well as the addition of the cream cheese frosting.